OUTFIT DETAILSWhat I Wear For My Fitness Routine: Tri-Tone Crop Top c/o, Colorblock Leggings c/o

 What Is BBG?

 It’s an intense 28-minute workout you do three days a week.
-This is the HIIT portion of the program and all you really need to do.
-This is what I do for my fitness routine.
+This is the HIIT portion of the program.
 HIIT stands for high-intensity interval training.
 Each day you’ll focus on different muscle groups such as legs, arms and full body in that order.
 You can choose what day you want to workout but I recommend a break day in between.
+You’ll be sore, so you’ll want a break.
 Whether that means you start with legs Sunday, arms Tuesday and full body Thursday or use Monday as your first day, it doesn’t matter.
 Just get it all done!
 Each workout will be used every other week.
 There is a workout you do for week one and three, another for week two and four, so on and so forth.
 The workouts are exhausting and designed to push you to your limit.
 Be prepared to be exhausted, grunt, groan and suffer

 just a little bit.
 There are jump squats, jump lunges, push-ups, burpees, weight squats, tricep dips and more.
 Doing both your weight training while getting cardio in is what makes this program effective.